 There are currently no licensed malaria vaccines.
-Over 20 vaccine projects are in clinical trials.
-Of these, the most advanced vaccine is being evaluated in a Phase 3 clinical trial.
-This vaccine is called RTS,S/AS01 and has been developed through a partnership between GlaxoSmithKline Biologicals and the PATH Malaria Vaccine Initiative (MVI), with funds from the Bill & Melinda Gates Foundation to MVI.
+Several vaccine projects are in clinical trials, and of these, the most advanced vaccine has been evaluated in a Phase 3 clinical trial.
+This vaccine is called RTS,S/AS01 and has been developed through a partnership between GlaxoSmithKline Biologicals (GSK) and the PATH Malaria Vaccine Initiative (MVI), with funds from the Bill & Melinda Gates Foundation to MVI.
 The clinical testing of RTS,S is at least 5-10 years ahead of other candidate malaria vaccines.
 RTS,S/AS01 is a vaccine against Plasmodium falciparum, with no protection expected against P. vivax malaria.

 Vaccines currently licensed are against human diseases caused by either viruses or bacteria.
 Should RTS,S/AS01 be licensed, it will be the first ever licensed vaccine against a parasitic disease in humans.

 In what populations was the Phase 3 trial conducted?

 The Phase 3 trial of RTS,S/AS01 enrolled 15,460 infants and young children in seven sub-Saharan African countries (Burkina Faso, Gabon, Ghana, Kenya, Malawi, Mozambique, and the United Republic of Tanzania).
 These countries represent a range of different malaria transmission settings in order to be able to determine the vaccine’s usefulness in these different settings.
 There are two age groups in the trial.
 One of these age groups was infants who received the malaria vaccine together with other routine childhood vaccines at 6, 10 and 14 weeks of age.
 The other age group was older children aged between 5 and 17 months at first dose of RTS,S/AS01.

 What are the results from the Phase 3 trial?